Ten Classroom

 I find that children can learn a few good methods and continue to teach themselves observation and drawing.
 This can be enjoyable homework.
 Music teachers know the value of learning skills when children are young and their brains and bodies are still malleable.

-Also, I still believe in drawing from memory and drawing from imagination.
-These also remain very important developmental tasks that are generally ignored in many non art school rooms.
+Also, I believe in drawing from memory and drawing from imagination.
+These remain very important developmental tasks that are generally ignored in our schools that are being driven by test scores.

-I dream that art teachers can find ways to combine the development of basic skills, the knowledge of art analysis, of aesthetics, of our rich art history, and our rich multicultural heritage in art.
-I dream that there are ways to all these things and still foster creativity of the most positive type that encourages every person to do good in the world.
+I dream that art teachers can find ways to foster creative thinking with the development of basic skills, the knowledge of art analysis, of aesthetics, of our rich art history, and our rich multicultural heritage in art.
+I dream that there are ways to learn all these things and still foster creativity of the most positive type, encouraging every person to do good in the world.
 This is why I propose some of changes that Creativity Killers suggests.
-It is a work in progress.
+It remains a work in progress.

 back to